stayfrosty00/pHat-launch/README.md

 # pHat-launch
-Display the next orbital rocket launch on Pimoroni’s Inky pHat e-ink display amd a Raspberry Pi
+Display the next orbital rocket launch on Pimoroni’s Inky pHat e-ink display and a Raspberry Pi.